wsaihopfsg/vos-scripting-how-to/soln/ReadDial/ReadDial.rst

 1. Using ``Count`` tool |counttool| as a position locator
 2. Using ``Match`` tool |matchtool| as rotation locator
 3. Use of ``Pencil`` tool |penciltool| to join 2 points
-4. Use of ``Angke`` tool |angletool| to detect the angle between the needle and some reference points
+4. Use of ``Angle`` tool |angletool| to detect the angle between the needle and some reference points

 `Folder Contents <https://github.com/wsaihopfsg/vos-scripting-how-to/tree/master/code/Soln/ReadDial>`__
 ----------------------------------------------------------------------------------------------------------